15 Warning Signs It’s Time to Cease All Contact With Someone

 Getty Images

 Ever noticed you act differently around certain people?
-If someone’s presence makes you behave in ways you’re not proud of, that’s not great.
-You shouldn’t have to compromise who you are or your values for anyone.
+If someone’s presence makes you behave in ways you’re not proud of—maybe you’re more cynical, aggressive, or insecure—take note.
+You shouldn’t have to compromise your values or who you are just to fit into someone else’s world.
+If they’re not bringing out the best in you, they’re not the right person to have around.

 11. Your gut’s telling you to run.